ISUgenomics/data_wrangling/merge_data/README.md

 3,lemon,3,3.5,100.0,yellow,citrus
 ...
 ```
 Note the column names in the output file are altered by adding the suffix (*_N*) corresponding to the index of the input from which the column is derived.
-The pairs of inputs and assigned indexes are print to the standard output for easy reference.
-This allows easy identification of data when the inputs format is the same (i.e., column headers; *here: both inputs contain 'weight' column*).
+The pairs of inputs and assigned indexes are printed to the standard output for easy reference.
+That allows easy identification of data when the input format is the same (i.e., column headers; *here: both inputs contain a 'weight' column*).

 * **[2] example usage when matching columns have different indexes:**